Deep Secrets of Successful Blogging

 - Blogs supply content for social media interactions.
-Blog content is currency for social media engagement on social sharing sites such as Twitter and Facebook.
+Blog content is a currency for social media engagement on social sharing sites such as Twitter and Facebook.
 Make sure to include icons and tailored calls-to-action.
 (Remember, these shares translate to earned media impressions (aka free.)

 - Blogs provide a targeted location to direct prospects and customers.
-With a URL or QR code you can direct prospects, customers and the public to your blog from other forms of content marketing.
+With a URL or QR code, you can direct prospects, customers, and the public to your blog from other forms of content marketing.
 This gives you a way to connect the various components across platforms.